ctb/titus-blog/src/w4s-future-strategies.rst

    gemisch of text, static diagrams, and opaque videos.

-   If we could mark up process (see point 2) and share that, and provide entry points into and annotations on video
+   If we could mark up process (see point 2) and share that, and provide entry points into and annotations on video... well, that would be a good start.
+What would be better would be ways for scientists to better communicate and manage large-scale interactions, including through online real-time collaborations.

 4. Better ways for scientists to create and participate in *ad hoc* collaborative interactions.